 Originally from Chillicothe, Ohio, I graduated from Zane Trace High School in 2012.
 I have my teachers there to thank for teaching me to love all things science, especially astronomy, physics, and math.
 From there, I went to Ohio Wesleyan University, where I made lifelong friends and learned to reconcile my love of science with my interests in history, philosophy, and religion.
 I graduated in 2016 with a BA in astrophysics and a minor in religion, which brings me to the present.

-I’m currently (as of June 2021) a rising sixth-year grad student in Mānoa, in the ahupuaʻa of Waikīkī, in the moku of Kona, on the mokupuni (island) of Oʻahu.
+I’m currently a sixth-year grad student in Mānoa, in the ahupuaʻa of Waikīkī, in the moku of Kona, on the mokupuni (island) of Oʻahu.